Project Summary

 Required Training

 All training for this project is schedule and provided by PBSC Calgary and the organization.
-This training will take place in September-October 2020, and will not conflict with students’ course schedules.
+This training will take place in September and October, and will not conflict with student’s course schedules.

 – PBSC Process Overview